-The Board of Directors Cumberland Pharmaceuticals Inc.:
+The Board of Directors

+Cumberland Pharmaceuticals Inc.:

-We have audited the accompanying consolidated balance sheets of Cumberland Pharmaceuticals Inc. and subsidiaries (the Company) as of December 31, 2013 and 2012, and the related consolidated statements of operations and comprehensive (loss) income, equity, and cash flows for each of the years in the three-year period ended December 31, 2013.
-In connection with our audits of the consolidated financial statements, we have also audited the financial statement Schedule II - Valuation and Qualifying Accounts for each of the years in the three-year period ended December 31, 2013.
+We have audited the accompanying consolidated balance sheets of Cumberland Pharmaceuticals Inc. and subsidiaries (the Company) as of December 31, 2014 and 2013, and the related consolidated statements of operations and comprehensive (loss) income, equity, and cash flows for each of the years in the three-year period ended December 31, 2014.
+In connection with our audits of the consolidated financial statements, we have also audited the financial statement Schedule II - Valuation and Qualifying Accounts for each of the years in the three-year period ended December 31, 2014.
 These consolidated financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule based on our audits.
+Our responsibility is to express an opinion on these consolidated financial statements and financial statements and financial statement schedule based on our audits.